Infineon/mtb-example-fx2g3-jtag/README.md

    <br>

 - Once the data transfers are initiated from the host application, the buffer receives the command or data
-- Based on the JTAG TAP state machine, the TCK, TMS, TDI, RESET pins are driven to send the data to the JTAG slave device
+- Based on the JTAG TAP state machine, the TCK, TMS, TDI, and RESET pins are driven to send the data to the JTAG slave device
-- The data is read on the TDO pin and is forwarded to the USBHS EP 5-IN.
+- The data is read on the TDO pin and is forwarded to USBHS EP 5-IN.
 DataWire DMA channels are used for USBHS transfers
-- Data moves from USB device bulk endpoint-IN to the host application
+- The data moves from USB device bulk endpoint-IN to the host application
 - The application can be used to debug [EZ-USB&trade; FX3](https://www.infineon.com/cms/en/product/universal-serial-bus/usb-3.2-peripheral-controllers/ez-usb-fx3-usb-5gbps-peripheral-controller/) using EZ-USB&trade; FX2G3.
 For more details, see [EZ-USB&trade; FX3 Software Development Kit](https://www.infineon.com/cms/en/design-support/tools/sdk/usb-controllers-sdk/ez-usb-fx3-software-development-kit/)

 ## Compile-time configurations

-Application functionality can be customized by setting variables in *Makefile* or by configuring them through `make` CLI arguments.
+This application's functionality can be customized by setting variables in *Makefile* or by configuring them through `make` CLI arguments.

 - Run the `make build` command or build the project in your IDE to compile the application and generate a USB bootloader-compatible binary.
-This binary can be programmed onto the EZ-USB&trade; FX2G3 device using the EZ-USB&trade; Control Center application
+This binary can be programmed onto the EZ-USB&trade; FX2G3 device using the **EZ-USB&trade; FX Control Center** application

-- Run the `make build BLENABLE=no` command or set the variable in *Makefile* to compile the application and generate the standalone binary.
-This binary can be programmed onto the EZ-USB&trade; FX2G3 device through the SWD interface using the OpenOCD tool.
-For more details, see the [EZ-USB&trade; FX2G3 SDK user guide](./docs/EZ-USB-FX2G3-SDK-User-Guide.pdf)

 - Run the `make build CORE=CM0P` command or set the variable in *Makefile* to compile and generate the binary for the Cortex&reg; M0+ core.
 By default, `CORE` is set as `CM4` and the binary is compiled and generated for the Cortex&reg; M4 core